heyimdima/ContactManagmentSystem/README.md

     std::string last_name;
 ```

-Contact has an address that is Address class which has the following properties:
+and Contact has an address that is Address class which has the following properties:
 ```c++
 private:
     std::string street;